-- Improve Parklawn Local Park's frontage along Veirs Mill Road, in coordination with the pedestrian and bicycle facilities recommended by this plan. - Include areas for passive recreation and/or outdoor exercise, such as a multi-station fitness trail able to accommodate cyclists, joggers, skaters, and walkers. - Promote townhouse development at the northeast corner of Veirs Mill Road and Robindale Drive to intensify single-family uses near the bus rapid transit stop location recommended by this plan.
+- Improve Parklawn Local Park's frontage along Veirs Mill Road, in coordination with the pedestrian and bicycle facilities recommended by this plan. - o Include areas for passive recreation and/or outdoor exercise, such as a multi-station fitness trail able to accommodate cyclists, joggers, skaters, and walkers. - Promote higher-density residential uses, such as townhouses, stacked townhouses or a small apartment building at the northeast corner of Veirs Mill Road and Robindale Drive to intensify single-family uses near the bus rapid transit stop location recommended by this plan.